 Smart Mechatronics

-As a supplier of large antennas and radio telescopes, we are experts in the high-precision alignment and positioning of structures weighing several tons.
-This makes us a sought-after partner for the realization of similar projects in other industries.
+As a supplier of large antennas and radio telescopes we are experts in high-precision alignment alignment and trackingg of structures weighing structures.
+This makes us a sought-after partner for the realization of comparable projects in other branches of industry.

 Based on our many years of experience in antenna and telescope construction, we also offer our expertise in the fields of mechanics, steel construction and control technology to other areas of application that require precise alignment and positioning of large mechatronic structures.